googlesamples/google-signin-unity/README.md

 ## Overview

+Google Sign-In API plugin for Unity game engine.
+Works with Android and iOS.
 This plugin exposes the Google Sign-In API within Unity.
 This is specifically intended to be used by Unity projects that require OAuth ID tokens or server auth codes.